gabriellegall/chess_com_bi/README.md

 - "Do I make more or less blunders compared to other similar players ?
 Is it true for all game phases ?"
 - "What are the games I should review to address the most important issues I have ?"

+Here are some previews of the Metabase dashboard:
 ![Illustration 1](https://github.com/gabriellegall/chess_com_bi/blob/main/images/metabase_page_1.png)
 ![Illustration 3](https://github.com/gabriellegall/chess_com_bi/blob/main/images/metabase_page_3.png)